389ds/389ds.github.io/docs/389ds/design/matching-rule-in-chain.md

 ## description of matching rules

-A matching rule defines, for a given OID/name/alias, callbacks to identify candidates that match an assertion value and callbacks to check if a given filter component matches or not.
+A matching rule defines, for a given OID/name/alias, callbacks to identify candidates that match an assertion value and callbacks to check if a given entry matches or not a give filter component.

 During a search, a filter component selects (via the attribute syntax or the extensible match OID) a given matching rule.
 The matching rule is first called to compute the database keys that matches the assertion value (mr_values2keys).
 Then the searches looks from the index files, to transform each database key into a set of database IDs.
 So if there are a set of db keys, then it creates equivalent number of set of IDs.
 In case of extensible match, the final candidate list of database ID is the **intersection** of the sets of db IDs.

 In the final phase of the search, before returning a given entry, the matching rule is called to verify if filter component matches the entry.

-## in chain matching rule
+## "In chain" matching rule

 The plugin init function **inchain_init**, registers the matching rules (via *syntax_register_matching_rule_plugins*) via the names/alias **inchainMatch** and **1.2.840.113556.1.4.1941**.
-A consequence is that the In chain matching rule is add to the supported matching rules in the schema.
+A consequence is that the "*In chain*" matching rule is added to the supported matching rules in the schema.

 The new matching rule is defined in *ldap/servers/plugins/syntaxes/inchain.c*.